Calabash: India

 A popular north Indian dish is lauki chana, (chana dal and diced gourd in a semi-dry gravy).
 In the state of Maharashtra in India, a similar preparation called dudhi chana is popular.
 The skin of the vegetable is used in making a dry spicy chutney preparation.
-It is consumed in Assam with fish curry, as boiled vegetable curry and also fried with potato and tomatoes. lauki kheer (grated bottle gourd, sugar and milk preparation) is a dessert from Telangana, usually prepared for festive occasions.
-In Andhra Pradesh it is called anapakaya and is used to make anapakaya pulusu (with tamarind juice), anapakaya palakura (curry with milk and spices) and anapakaya pappu (with lentils). lau chingri, a dish prepared with bottle gourd and prawn, is popular in West Bengal.
+It is consumed in Assam with fish curry, as boiled vegetable curry and also fried with potato and tomatoes.
+In Andhra Pradesh it is called sorakaya and is used to make sorakaya pulusu (with tamarind juice), sorakaya palakura (curry with milk and spices) and sorakaya pappu (with lentils).
+Lau chingri, a dish prepared with bottle gourd and prawn, is popular in West Bengal.
+The edible leaves and young stems of the plant are widely used in Bengali cuisine.
 Although popularly called lauki in Hindi in northern part of the country, it is also called kaddu in certain parts of country like eastern India.
-Interestingly kaddu popularly translates to pumpkin in northern India.
-It is consumed as a dish with rice or roti for its medicinal benefits.
+(However, "kaddu" popularly translates to "pumpkin" in northern India.)
+It can be consumed as a dish with rice or roti for its medicinal benefits.
 In Gujarat, a traditional Gujarati savoury cake called handvo is made primarily using bottle gourd (in Gujarati, dudhi), sesame seeds, flour, and often lentils.
+Lauki kheer (grated bottle gourd, sugar and milk preparation) is a dessert from Telangana, usually prepared for festive occasions.
+In Karnataka, bottle gourd is called Sorekayi and is used to prepare palya (stir-fry) and Sambaru (a south Indian stew).
+Also, crispy sorekayi dosé (dosa) is one of the popular breakfasts in Karnataka.

 Bangladesh

 In Bangladesh the fruit is served with rice as a common dish.
+It is called "Lau" in this country.